jsim91/FCSimple/README.md

 # FCSimple

-Tools for the analysis of .fcs data sets.
-Methods that are currently supported include (but are not limited to):
+Tools for the analysis of .fcs data sets

 # Package Install